Data Loss Prevention

 Follow the 3-2-1 Backup Rule

-• Maintaining Three Copies of Your Data: This includes the original data and at least two copies.
+• Maintaining Three Copies of Your Data: This includes the original data and at least two copies

-• Using Two Different Types of Media for Storage: Store your data on two distinct forms of media to enhance redundancy.
+• Using Two Different Types of Media for Storage: Store your data on two distinct forms of media to enhance redundancy

-• Keeping at Least One Copy Off-Site: To ensure data safety, have one backup copy stored in an off-site location, separate from your primary data and on-site backups.
+• Keeping at Least One Copy Off-Site: To ensure data safety, have one backup copy stored in an off-site location, separate from your primary data and on-site backups

 This rule serves as a robust guideline for data protection, ensuring redundancy, resilience, and the ability to recover data even in the face of unexpected events or disasters.

 By mitigating single points of failure, enhancing data availability, and protecting against corruption, redundancy ensures the safety of critical information.
-It plays a pivotal role in disaster recovery, adapting to evolving technologies, and meeting compliance requirements.
+It plays a critical role in disaster recovery, adapting to evolving technologies, and meeting compliance requirements.
 Diversified storage and off-site backups, as recommended by the rule, effectively mitigate various risks, contributing to the overall security and reliability of critical data.

 Legal and Compliance Aspects of Data Loss Prevention

-For instance, under GDPR, organisations must ensure personal data is not wrongfully accessed or shared.
+For example under GDPR, organisations must ensure personal data is not wrongfully accessed or shared.
 DLP solutions can identify GDPR-protected data, such as personal identifiers, and control its handling and access, demonstrating a commitment to compliance.

-Similarly, in sectors dealing with financial information, like banking or online retail, it aids in adhering to regulations like PCI DSS by securing financial data.
+In sectors dealing with financial information, like banking or online retail, DLP aids in adhering to regulations like PCI DSS by securing financial data.
+DLP is more than just blocking data transfers; it’s about understanding data flows, identifying risks, and ensuring data handling aligns with compliance requirements.

 Creating a Culture of Data Security